 Gynecologic Pathology Fellowship

-This is designed for trainees pursuing an academic career in diagnostic gynecologic pathology and therefore provides the fellow experience as an educator and as a researcher as well as manager of complex diagnostic clinical care.
+This program is designed for trainees pursuing an academic career in diagnostic gynecologic pathology and therefore provides the fellow experience as an educator and as a researcher as well as manager of complex diagnostic clinical care.
 Successful applicants have completed at least 36 months of pathology rotations (preferably inclusive of a general surgical pathology fellowship) prior to this fellowship.
 Applicants may also consider applying for a two year program of 12 months of general surgical pathology fellowship followed by 12 months of gynecologic pathology fellowship.

 Our diagnostic resources include a robust immunohistochemical lab to which novel diagnostic stains are continually added.
 Our molecular diagnostic lab offers a 500 gene next generation sequencing test for diagnostic purposes as well as for prognostic classification and targeted therapy interrogation.
 It also offers short tandem repeat genotype testing for evaluation of potential molar pregnancy and MLH1 promoter methylation testing for evaluating MLH1 deficient endometrial cancer.
 Although digital pathology is not currently used for primary diagnosis on the gynecologic pathology service, 100% of our inhouse and outside specimens, including all special stains and immunostains, are digitally scanned using the Philips system and the digital scans are accessible to augment signout and to present cases in tumor board.
 We also have an Aperio scanning system for teaching and research purposes.
 We run a daily consensus conference every afternoon on the gynecologic pathology service which serves as an opportunity for faculty to show each other complex or problematic cases as well to show cases that are of educational interest to the trainees.
 In addition every two weeks we run a Molecular Pathology – Gyn Pathology case conference in which the results of the prior two weeks of molecular diagnostic tests are correlated with the surgical pathology findings.